Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions

 The EC scales linearly with the floating-point operations per second (FLOPS) and the million instructions per second (MIPS) in digital signal processors and computer systems, respectively \cite{Chen.2010}.
 The scaling factor depends on the amount of computational work, the number and type of functional units, the clock frequency, and the complexity of the instruction set architecture.
 Therefore, FLOPS and MIPS units are usually more useful than J units for EC performance comparisons in these systems.\footnote{However, comparing different systems in terms of FLOPS/MIPS may be sometimes misleading for EC assessment.
 For instance, there are processors with architectures specialized for specific tasks.
 That is the case of security accelerators, whose designs are optimized for encryption/decryption operations.
 Due to their specialized architecture, these processors require significantly less energy compared to conventional general-purpose processors when performing the required computations.} Nevertheless, when assessing network EC performance figures, one may inevitably rely on J units and averages over different states, workloads, components/devices, etc.

-Finally, we would like to mention three other metrics related to EC: \begin{itemize} \item Net harvested energy (NHE) represents the amount of energy that is available for use by an EH device after accounting for losses, i.e., due to energy conversion and storage, and EC related to the EH protocol, e.g., for CSI acquisition in RF-WET systems \cite{Zeng.2015}. \item Relative power saving (RPS) quantifies the EC reduction driven by a certain approach compared to a specific benchmark \cite{FWuS}. \item Peak demand (PKD) measures the highest level of energy demand during a given period.
-It can be used to assess the capacity of a renewable energy system to meet peak demand and identify opportunities for demand management and energy storage \cite{Stern.2017}. \end{itemize}
+Other three key metrics related to EC are: \begin{itemize} \item Net harvested energy (NHE), which represents the amount of energy that is available for use by an EH device after considering losses, i.e., due to energy conversion and storage, and EC related to the EH protocol, e.g., for CSI acquisition in RF-WET systems \cite{Zeng.2015}. \item Relative power saving (RPS), which quantifies the EC reduction driven by a certain approach compared to a specific benchmark \cite{FWuS}. \item Peak demand (PKD), which measures the highest level of energy demand during a given period.
+It can be used to assess the capacity of a renewable energy system to meet maximum demand and identify opportunities for demand management and energy storage \cite{Stern.2017}. \end{itemize}